pedroguarderas/qft/README.md

 # QFT
 A project were different computations related to Quantum Field Theory are implemented.
-The objective is to reproduce important theoretical computation.
+The examples will be implemented with different programming languages.